 Sriteja Burla is a Masters student in Economics at George Mason University and a Ph.D Economics aspirant.
 He works on the CareFirst’s Patient Centered Medical Home program evaluation project under the leadership of Len Nichols, Alison Cuellar, and Lorens Helmchen.
 His research interests include Economics of Health, Political Economy, microeconometrics.
 Prior to coming to GMU, he has worked as a research associate at the Foundation for Democratic Reforms, a think-tank and scientific research-resource center for studying, formulating and promoting fundamental reforms in political, electoral and governance spheres in India.
 He also holds a Bachelors degree in Electronics Engineering from BITS Pilani University, India.

-Chanup Jeung is a Ph.D. student in Health Service Research at George Mason University and a Graduate Research Assistant for the Center for Health Policy Research and Ethics.
-His doctoral research and studies are on the health policy, quantitative methods, program evaluation, and policy research using micro-economic methods.
-Currently, under the supervision of Dr. Len Nichols, he is working on the Virginia State Innovation Model Project.
-Prior to his doctoral studies at George Mason, he spent over six years working at Citibank Korea and Samsung as a corporate credit analyst.
-He earned a Bachelor of Business Administration from Yonsei University in 2006, and a Master of International Development Policy from Duke University in 2012.
+Chanup Jeung is a Ph.D. student in Health Policy at George Mason University and a Graduate Research Assistant for the Center for Health Policy Research and Ethics.
+His research interests are health policies on chronic diseases, impacts of the Affordable Care Act on health care demands and on hospital’s behavior, and program evaluation (Micro-econometrics).
+Under the supervision of Dr. Len Nichols, he has been working on developing bundled payments for high risk Medicaid moms in Virginia.
+Prior to his doctoral studies at Mason, he spent over six years working at Citibank Korea and Samsung Card Company as a corporate credit analyst.
+He earned a Master of International Development Policy from Duke University in 2012 and a Bachelor of Business Administration from Yonsei University, Seoul, in 2006.

 Molly Robinson is a graduate student studying Health Care Administration, Health Systems Management at George Mason University.
 After graduating with a Bachelor’s of Science from James Madison University, she spent a year as an AmeriCorps VISTA* at program within the Medical University of South Carolina in Charleston, SC.
 Then, she spent a few months in Brussels, Belgium before finding her way back to the D.C. metropolitan area where she worked at a health care association, AABB, before starting a Health Care Administration Residency at Walter Reed National Military Medical Center in summer 2017.